nextmillenniummedia/inapp-flutter-example/README.md

 **Note:** SDK is still in development and new versions can contain breaking changes.
 Please read release notes when you're going to update.

-NMM’s (Next Millennium Media) **InApp** allows you to monetize your mobile applications through high-quality ads via an easy to install, zero-maintenance native SDK.
+NMM`s (Next Millenium Media) InApp Flutter SDK enables you to monetize your apps with high-quality ads via an easy-to-install, zero-maintenance, native SDK.
+The InApp Flutter SDK uses Flutter for cross-platform mobile publishing.

 This documentation describes the procedure on how to integrate Next Millennium Media **InApp** Ads into your Flutter-based iOS and Android applications.